conorlap/Wilberforce-Home-Assistant-Dashboard/README.md

 **A:** [How I control my Macbook Pro volume/mute](https://github.com/bessarabov/mac2mqtt)

-**B:** [How I pull my Macbook Pro stats](https://www.home-assistant.io/integrations/glances/) & then install and configure glances on your Mac!
+**B:** [How I pull my Macbook Pro stats](https://www.home-assistant.io/integrations/glances/) and then once that is done,  install and configure glances on your Mac!

 Note that this only works when my Macbook is on my local network.